firedrakeproject/firedrake/docs/source/tutorial_jan_18.rst

 The tutorial will be an introduction to solving PDEs using the finite element method with Firedrake.
-The level will be pitched at new masters and PhD students just starting to use or develop Firedrake, though anyone of any career stage is most welcome.
+The level will be pitched at new masters and PhD students just starting to use or develop Firedrake, though anyone at any career stage is most welcome.

 We'll be working through the :doc:`Firedrake tutorial notebooks
 <notebooks>`, which you can have a look at if you'd like to understand